Progress indicator redesign

 What to avoid:

-• Avoid using different design flows and indicators for different products; all products should provide consistent experience to save users' learning time.
+• Avoid using different design flows and indicators for different products; all products should provide a consistent experience to save users' learning time.
 This can also be a problem for the multi-branding design.

 • Avoid using too many elements in the progress bar as this can cause misalignment on mobile devices.